Automating-GIS-processes/site/docs/course-info/general-information.md

 :::{admonition} Contact teaching at the University of Helsinki
 :class: info

-Please note that access to *Slack* and to the *CSC Notebooks* is limited to students at Finnish universities.
+Please note that access to *Discord* and to the *CSC Notebooks* is limited to students at Finnish universities.
 The recorded lesson videos, as well as all other course material on this page, are available to anyone interested.

 :::